ngnquanq/credit-risk-ml-system/README.md

 2. Define more business rule, I know that these application often integrate some rule-based as well.
 3. Authentication and Authorization as the security layer.
 4. Dedicate some time to build meaningful dashboard (Kibana, Grafana and Superset)
 5. Some components are handling both read and write at the same time (i.e our data warehouse).
 One approach could be to implement database replication (master-slave approach), we will write to the master database and read from the slave database.
 Clickhouse already have a guidance on how to do this here in this [link](https://clickhouse.com/docs/engines/table-engines/mergetree-family/replication).
 If we go further,

+# Performance Bottlenecks

+Current E2E latency: 3.7s at low load, degrades to 100s at 100 RPS due to throughput limitations.

+Primary bottlenecks:
+1. Scoring service: Single-threaded Kafka consumer processes 10 msg/sec.
+Requires horizontal scaling.
+2. External bureau service: Single instance with sequential ClickHouse queries limits to 15 msg/sec.
+Scale to multiple instances.
+3. Flink bureau aggregation: 8 task slots with complex 60+ feature computation.
+Increase parallelism to 16-32 slots.

+Queueing delays dominate at high load.
+Horizontal scaling required across all consumer components for production throughput.